swiftlang/swift-package-manager/Documentation/Development.md

 $ open SwiftPM.xcodeproj
 ```

-Note: If you make any changes to `PackageDescription` or `PackageDescription4`
+Note: If you make any changes to the `PackageDescription` or `PackageDescription4`
-target, you will need to regenerate the Xcode project using the above command.
+targets, you will need to regenerate the Xcode project using the above command.

 ## Continuous Integration

 SwiftPM uses [swift-ci](https://ci.swift.org) infrastructure for its continuous integration testing.
 The
-bots can be triggered on pull-requests if you have commit access, otherwise ask
+bots can be triggered on pull-requests if you have commit access.
+Otherwise, ask
 one of the code owners to trigger them for you.
 The following commands are supported:

 ### @swift-ci please smoke test